How we are helping

 Objective 2: Effective regional institutions

-Australia supports improved regional governance through Pacific regional organisations led by the Pacific Islands Forum.
-Regional organisations provide an important vehicle for policy dialogue across the region.
-Our key partners include the Pacific Islands Forum Secretariat, the Secretariat of the Pacific Community, the Forum Fisheries Agency and the South Pacific Regional Environment Program.
+Australia supports Pacific regional organisations led by the Pacific Islands Forum to contribute to regional growth, stability and development.
+Our key partners include the Pacific Islands Forum Secretariat, the Pacific Community, the University of the South Pacific, the Forum Fisheries Agency and the Secretariat of the Pacific Regional Environment Programme.

 Australia also supports a number of discrete initiatives for effective governance.
-These assist countries across the region to strengthen their public sector capacities, transparency and accountability and adopt and adhere to regional norms and standards.
+These assist countries across the region to strengthen their public sector capacities, transparency, accountability and adopt and adhere to regional norms and standards.

 Effective regional institutions in the Pacific region

 Australia’s support for health in the Pacific contributes to the security, stability and prosperity of the region – ensuring that women, men and children can lead healthy, productive lives.
 Australia works closely with regional and international organisations, and partner governments to support Pacific Island Countries (PICs) to improve health outcomes.

 Managing health's 'double burden' of non-communicable diseases (NCDs) with continued threats from communicable diseases and maternal and child mortality remains a large challenge.
 Containing communicable disease outbreaks and other health security threats in the Pacific is in Australia’s national interest.

 Pacific island countries are particularly vulnerable to the effects of climate change, which exacerbate broader development challenges and heighten vulnerability to shocks.
 Climate change and oceans are closely linked, with the impacts of ocean acidification, sea level rise and more extreme weather events directly affecting fish stocks, coral and mangroves, with potential flow on effects on tourism, livelihoods, food security, economies and maritime boundaries.
 These will all have a significant impact in the Pacific context.